Add a Virtual Programming Lab

 Please note: The description is immediately visible after saving the VPL assignment.
 Students can therefore already read the assignment description, even if due to the selected availability date (see the setting option "Submission period") a submission should only be possible in the future.

 2.2.
 Submission period

 - Due date - Set a date in the future by which submissions should be allowed.
 The date will automatically be entered into the Moodle Calendar.

 - Available from - Set a date in the future when submissions should be allowed.
 The assignment description in the "Description" field is already visible to students, regardless of the availability date.

 2.3.
 Submission restrictions

-- Maximum number of files - Number of files that students are allowed to submit as a submission.
+- The maximum number of files - The number of files that students are allowed to submit as a submission.

 - Disable external file upload, paste and drop external content - Disables uploading code and inserting code from other sources.